Eng0AI/denuvo-slides-template/slides.md

 # Performance Reasoning

-- few prints while running / normal gameplay
+- Few prints while running / normal gameplay
   - FPS drops unlikely
-- many prints during transitions
+- Many prints during transitions
   - FPS drops possible → irrelevant

 <v-click>

 - Denuvo is not constantly hammering your system
-- mostly runs during transitions
+- Mostly runs during transitions
-- no absolute proof or accurate measurement
+- No absolute proof or accurate measurement
-- should only give you a feeling of impact
+- Should only give you a feeling of impact

 </v-click>
 <v-click>